burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Avoidance of name conflicts
 * Express a coherent set of tools
 * Prevent users from accessing unnecessary tools
-* Do not require significant additional effort when using
+* Do not require significant additional effort when using namespace functionality

 **Namespace disadvantages:**

-* Waste of time analyzing the assignment of objects to different namespaces
+* Waste of time analyzing the assignment of objects (types, functions) to different namespaces
 * Various additional nuances:
   - A local variable or a variable declared via `using` hides external variables in relation to the block of visibility.
   - When libraries that declare many names are made available through the `using` directive, it is important to understand that unused name conflicts are not considered errors.